TassioCarmo/havard-cs50x-week7-sql/README.md

 ```
 ## other

+IN SQL

-IN SQL char is not only a single character but a fixed lenght string
+- char is not only a single character but a fixed lenght string

+- Varchar variable lenght string